Day Campus Program Scholarships

 The Iva and Perry Reece Endowed Scholarship - Established in 2005 by Sherman L. Reece in honor of his parents, Iva and Perry Reece, this fund provides scholarship assistance to a long term resident of Cherokee County, South Carolina and graduate of a Cherokee County, South Carolina high school.

 David & Nancy Rilling Endowed Scholarship- This endowed scholarship was established by David and Nancy Rilling.
-During their tenure as members of the Limestone College staff, Dave and Nancy Rilling developed lasting bonds with countless students, faculty, and staff.
+During their tenure as members of the Limestone University staff, Dave and Nancy Rilling developed lasting bonds with countless students, faculty, and staff.
 The recipient of this award must be a full-time traditional day student of any class rank with financial need as determined by the Financial Aid Office.
 This scholarship may be renewed if the student remains in good academic standing and continues to have financial difficulties.

 The Thomas H. ’37 & Dorothy A. Robelot Endowed Scholarship – Mrs. Thomas H. (Dorothy) Robelot and her children established this fund in memory of her husband and their father in 2001.
 The scholarship is available to male students enrolled at Limestone University who reside in the Upstate region of South Carolina with financial need.